Frequently Asked Questions

 Most of the courses selected for Jayhawk Blueprint transfer to all other Kansas Board of Regents institutions, but you should double check with each school you're interested in to see how they will transfer.
 Jayhawk Blueprint courses are meant to help you earn credits that will count toward general education requirements.
 If you end up attending a school that is not a Kansas Board of Regents institution, the courses may still transfer.
 Make sure to check with each school to see what credits count toward their graduation requirements.

 This is your main email in the Enroll & Pay system unless you change the email.
 It is important to check this email regularly to make sure you are not missing any communication from KU.
 Once you have set-up you KU Online ID, you will automatically have a KU email account created.
-KU IT has instructions for how to check your KU ID from a computer or mobile device.
+KU IT has instructions for how to check your KU email from a computer or mobile device.
+We recommend forwarding your KU email to a non-USD 497 email account that you check regularly.

 Students at the University of Kansas are assigned a unique identification number called a KU ID number.
 It is a seven-digit number that can be found on your Enroll & Pay account.
-It is different from your online ID, which has a series of numbers and letters.
-For additional information, see the KU Registrar's website.
+After you have been accepted to KU, your ID number will be mailed to you from the Office of Admissions via standard mail.
+It is different from your KU online ID, which has a series of numbers and letters.

 This is what all Jayhawk Blueprint students are classified as in KU's system.
 It means that you are not currently pursuing a specific degree at KU.
 However, after you graduate high school, you can apply to KU as a degree-seeking student if you want to earn a degree from KU.

-For the Jayhawk Blueprint program, a member of the KU team will register you in the KU section of the course.
-After they register you, you will able to see the course in your Enroll & Pay account.
+A member of the KU Jayhawk Blueprint team will enroll you in the KU section of your Jayhawk Blueprint course.
+After they enroll you, you will be able to see the course in your Enroll & Pay account.

 Student Accounts and Receivables (SAR) is the office responsible for financials at the University of Kansas.
 They are the ones that take the payments for Jayhawk Blueprint courses.